Each November, we honor and remember those touched by lung cancer as part of Lung Cancer Awareness month.

 Lung cancer statistics in the U.S. are daunting.
 It is the number one cancer death in this country and more men and women die from lung cancer than colon, prostate and breast cancer combined.
 Despite the unsettling numbers, a lung cancer diagnosis does not have to be an automatic death sentence.

 Please also keep in mind that lung cancer is not limited to just one disease.
 The most common classification divides lung cancer into either non-small cell or small cell.
-We currently understand that lung cancer is comprised of different types depending on a patient's genetic profile, enabling us to better personalize his or her treatment.
+We currently understand that lung cancer is comprised of different types depending on the individual patient's tumor genetic profile, enabling us to better personalize his or her treatment.
 Every patient and every case is different, making different types of treatment necessary.
 At Roswell Park, we have found that “one size fits all” treatment doesn’t necessarily work for all types of lung cancer, leading to our encouraging progress in the fields of targeted therapy and personalized medicine.

 3. I already have lung cancer so I might as well continue smoking.